Thermal Ionization for Short-Range Potentials: Definition of the Commutator and Verification of the Virial Theorems

-Notice that the conditions in \autoref{lemma:gluing_integrable} for $m=3$ are satisfied due to \ref{assumption:I2}, \ref{assumption:I3}, which guarantees that the expressions in the field operators in \eqref{eq:cn_formula 2} are indeed in $L^2(\IR \times \IS^2, \L(\H_\p))$.
-Hence, it is relatively $\Id_\p \otimes \Id_\p \otimes N_\f^{1/2}$-bounded, thus, also $\Id_\p \otimes \Id_\p \otimes \Lambda_\f$-bounded.
-We will see shortly, that $C_n$, $n=1,2,3$, are indeed essentially self-adjoint on $\D$ and we denote their self-adjoint extensions bei the same symbols.
-Moreover, it will be shown below in \thref{th:total estimate steps} that $C_1$ is actually bounded from below.
+and we use the shorthand notation $I_n:= I_n^{(0)}$, $W_n := W_n^{(0)}$, $C_1 := C_1^{(0)}$.
+We note that the above identites follow from a straightforward calculation.
+We will see in \autoref{th:G commutator conditions} that the expressions in the field operators in \eqref{eq:cn_formula 2} and \eqref{eq:cn_formula 3} are indeed well-defined and belong to $L^2(\IR \times \IS^2, \L(\H_\p))$.
+Furthermore, it will be proven in \autoref{th:gjn check}, that $C_n^{(\epsilon)}$ and $\Cf{n}$, $n \in \{1,2,3\}$, are in fact essentially self-adjoint on $\Ds$ and we denote their self-adjoint extensions by the same symbols.
+Moreover, it will be shown below in \autoref{th:total estimate steps} that $C_1$ is actually bounded from below.
 Thus, we can assign to $C_1$ a quadratic form $\qce$.